hkbuttar/matchstate/backtest/README.md

 disclosed narrowing, not the harder problem of predicting newly-promoted teams.

-Compared against the SAME matches' Step 2 in-sample fit (same-season parameters -- the honest ceiling of "what if you got to fit on the season you're predicting"), across 8,808 matches spanning 32 season-transitions (1994/95-2025/26):
+Compared against the SAME matches' static Dixon-Coles in-sample fit (same-season parameters -- the honest ceiling of "what if you got to fit on the season you're predicting"), across 8,808 matches spanning 32 season-transitions (1994/95-2025/26):